goonstation/goonstation/.github/DEV_GUIDE.md

 At some point a maintainer will review your PR.
 Hopefully all is good and the PR will get merged into the main repo.
 But it might happen that you are requested to make changes.
 That is fortunately very easy; you don't need to touch the PR at all.
 Just make changes to your branch, push to origin and the PR gets updated automatically.

+Some concerns you might have while waiting:

+-"Oh no, someone told me to atomize my PR!
+Do they want me to nuke it?"
+Worry not, friend!
+Atomization just means to break your PR down into smaller chunks, whether it be for balance reasons, because there's weird or extraneous code, or simply off-topic changes.

+-"Man, this sure is taking a long while!"
+The unforunate truth of goonstation is that the developers are, just like you and the admins, unpaid volunteers who do this in their spare time, and can take a while before merging yourrequest.
+Furthermore, depending on how large it is, how many systems are changed, and how controversial it might be, the developers usually give people ample time to bring up any concerns or problems. **With these two factors in mind, it can take anywhere from a day to two weeks for your PR to finally be merged.** If you want to know if there's any issues, you can always copy the four digit number (E.X: #1111) into the discord to bring up the PR with medibot, and directly ask what might be wrong with it.

+-"If I want a picture, how do I add images?"
+Pictures are as easy as taking a screenshot of whatever you're made, then copying and directly pasting it into the text box.
+For this reason, the windows' snipping tool is excellent at this since it automatically copies whatever you capture.

-You can also reply to people's comments on your PR to clarify your reasoning / intent behind your changes.
+Furthermore, you can also reply to people's comments on your PR to clarify your reasoning / intent behind your changes.
+Everyone who's commented in a thread will be notified when you update, but if you want to address a fine point, you can use the quote reply feature to do so.

-Automated checks are ran on each PR.
+Lastly, automated checks are ran on each PR.
 If one of those fails (for example because your code does not even compile) you should go fix that immediately.
+Most often than not, it's a simple typo or weird indentation that you somehow missed.
+However, if it isn't, it could be a:

-### Merge Conflicts :negative_squared_cross_mark:
+### Merge Conflict :negative_squared_cross_mark:

 It might happen that somewhere in the process of making a PR you see a message about having merge conflicts.
 That means that you modified code that someone else also modified in the meantime.
 But don't worry, the next section will help you with that!